xiahongze/RayTracingManyWeeksWithCuda/README.md

 ```

 This gives none information about the error as the problem apparently works fine without `-G` flag.
 To debug this, you need `-dopt=on` to optimize the code as well as `-G` to insert debug symbols.
 This is not ideal as removing optimization generally makes code more debuggable.
 However, in this case, it does the opposite.

+### Random number generation in CUDA

+It is very important to initialize the random number generator with different seeds for each thread and even when you only have one thread.
+Otherwise, all threads will generate the same random numbers.
+This is because the random number generator is deterministic and it will generate the same sequence of numbers for the same seed.